 Food at Camp Yavneh is delicious.
 Kitchen staff considers the desires of the campers and offers a variety of food choices.
 Breakfast includes cereals, bagels, yogurt, fresh fruit, juice and cottage cheese.
 Depending on the day, campers can also choose from eggs, pancakes, french toast, muffins and more.
 Lunch and dinner options include pizza, grilled cheese, fish filets, chicken, spaghetti and meatballs and schnitzel.
 Seconds are always available.
 And once a week, there is a bar-b-que buffet with hamburgers and hot dogs.
 For vegetarians, there is a salad bar with lots of fresh fruit and vegetables, a vegetarian option at all meat meals and a pasta bar for lunch and dinner.
 Fresh fruit is always available for a snack in between meals.
 And dinner includes a freshly baked dessert from the onsite bakery.

 The following items are included in camp tuition: food and snacks, laundry, yearbook, camp trips and two t-shirts.
-The following items are additional costs, charged to your account and settled at the end of camp: prescription medicines not covered by your insurance, health related co-payments, glasses repair, toiletries, life guarding books and fees, UPS shipping or other fees or items specifically related to your child.
+The following items are additional costs, charged to your account and settled at the end of camp: prescription medicines not covered by your insurance, health related co-payments, glasses repair, toiletries, life guarding books and fees, UPS shipping, transportation and luggage service or other fees or items specifically related to your child.